corda/corda-kubernetes-deployment/ROADMAP.md

 ---

-## Support for Amazon Web Services (AWS)

-The first version of the deployment only added support for Microsoft's Azure cloud platform.

-### Goals:

-- Add support for AWS in the deployment

----

 ## Support for Google Cloud Platform (GCP)

 The first version of the deployment only added support for Microsoft's Azure cloud platform.